com-480-data-visualization/com-480-project-tadaviz/README.md

 - We could also run a 5-dimension clustering algorithm over all the answers to the test (by computing the average value for each personality trait for each test), and make a 2D visualization to see whether there are some patterns or not

+#### Project prototype preview

+Here is the link to the project's propotype : https://codepen.io/robinszym/full/GRpjjjJ The website contains the basic skeleton of the dynamic map using *leaftlet.js*.

 ## Milestone 3 (Thursday 28th May, 5pm)